SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-modern-stateless-auth-works/rule.md

 #### User Authentication

-* The user authenticates to the ExternalAuthProvider.
+* The user authenticates to the identity provider.
 * Upon successful authentication, the provider generates a JWT, which includes claims about the user and is signed with a secure key.
 * The JWT is then returned to the client application, usually via an HTTP response.